spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-warehouse.csv.md

 ---
 title: File details- warehouse.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-warehousecsv
+originalArticleId: 143a064c-e725-4451-b6a5-2324feaf163f
 redirect_from:
   - /2021080/docs/file-details-warehousecsv
   - /2021080/docs/en/file-details-warehousecsv
+  - /docs/file-details-warehousecsv
+  - /docs/en/file-details-warehousecsv
 ---

-This article contains content of the **warehouse.csv** file to configure [Warehouse](https://documentation.spryker.com/docs/inventory-management) information on your Spryker Demo Shop.
+This article contains content of the **warehouse.csv** file to configure [Warehouse](https://documentation.spryker.com/2021080/docs/inventory-management) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: